 - A. Minimum lot size.
 If the lots are connected to the public water and sewer systems, the minimum lot size for each single-family dwelling shall be 30,000 square feet and for each duplex dwelling shall be 40,000 square feet.
 If the lots are connected to the public water system but not the public sewer system, the minimum lot size for each single-family dwelling shall be 45,000 square feet and 60,000 square feet for each duplex.
-If the lots are not connected to the public water and sewer system, the minimum lot size for each duplex.
-If the lots are not connected to the public water and sewer system, the minimum lot size for each duplex.
-If the lots are not connected to the public water and sewer system, the minimum lot size for each duplex.
 If the lots are not connected to the public water and sewer system, the minimum lot size for each single-family dwelling shall be 60,000 square feet and for each duplex dwelling shall be 80,000 square feet. - B. Setback.
-Setback requirements for a clustered residential subdivision shall be the same as those required in the zoning district in which the residential developmentsubdivision is located.

-C. (D Frontage.
+Setback requirements for a clustered residential subdivision shall be the same as those required in the zoning district in which the residential development subdivision is located. - C. (D Frontage.
 In Rural Residential Districts 1 and 2, each lot shall have no less than 100 feet of lot frontage on a street.
-In all other districts Each lot shall have no less than 75 feet of lot frontage on a street.

-D. (E) Buffering.
-A buffer areaBuffer of at least 75 feet in width shall be created around the entire perimeter of the subdivision.
-For sbubdivisions that front on Tuttle, Greely, Blanchard, and Foreside Road, the buffer areaBuffer along those roads shall be 150 feet.
-Where possible, existing trees and vegetation shall be preserved in buffer areaBuffers, except that vegetation classified as an invasive plants or species may be removed.

-(F) 250-XI Common Open Space Open space.

-A. At least 25% of the total area of the tract or parcel of land being developed must be maintained as Common Open Sspace and not included in the individual building lots.
-Common Open Space may include, but not be limited to, the following:

-(1) Active farmland or land adjoining active farmland $\frac{1}{3}$

-(2) An active trail system or which provides a link to an existing trail system $\frac{1}{2}$

-(3) Land which provides a buffer around a sensitive wildlife habitat or other natural area:

-(4) Land which provides physical or visual access to a water body, including the ocean, lake, pond, river, stream, or $brook{\overline{i},\underline{i}}$
+In all other districts Each lot shall have no less than 75 feet of lot frontage on a street. - D. (E) Buffering.
+A buffer area Buffer of at least 75 feet in width shall be created around the entire perimeter of the subdivision.
+For subdivisions that front on Tuttle, Greely, Blanchard, and Foreside Road, the buffer area Buffer along those roads shall be 150 feet.
+Where possible, existing trees and vegetation shall be preserved in buffer area Buffers, except that vegetation classified as an invasive plants or species may be removed. - (F) Open space.
+The minimum width of an access easement to the Common Open Space is 10 feet.
+At least 25% of the total area of the tract or parcel of land being developed must be maintained as Common Open Space and not included in the individual building lots.
+Common Open Space may include, but not be limited to, the following: - (1) Active farmland or land adjoining active farmland - (2) An active trail system or which provides a link to an existing trail system :; - (3) Land which provides a buffer around a sensitive wildlife habitat or other natural area; - (4) Land which provides physical or visual access to a water body, including the ocean, lake, pond, river, stream, or brook;;

-(5) Land which is in a Rresource Pprotection District as shown on the official Town of Cumberland Overlay Map.;-:

-(6) Land which is suitable for active or passive recreation;

-(7) Land which abuts or adjoins an existing public open space
+- (5) Land which is in a Resource Perotection District as shown on the official Town of Cumberland Overlay Map.;; - (6) Land which is suitable for active or passive recreation; - (7) Land which abuts or adjoins an existing public open space;

-FB..Ownership, Management, Legal Protection, and Maintenance of Common Open Space in a Clustered Subdivision.
+GF.
+Ownership, Management, Legal Protection, and Maintenance of Common Open Space in a Clustered Subdivision.